 Each employee only has a set amount to give away each month.
 If they spend it too quickly, they won't be able to reward a teammate later on.

 We help you announce Bonusly to your users so they know what to expect, and how to properly use Bonusly based on your organization's culture and tone.

 Most employees will use Bonusly appropriately, but we do have a Quality Bot and Reporting features in place to catch any recognition posts that don't fit in with the company culture of recognition that you're creating!

 Will quiet or remote employees be left out?

 Also, since the role of recognizing is distributed, it won't be dependent on one person.
-For example, with top down recognition, if your manager is less vocal about your accomplishments, you will receive less recognition than someone with a highly visible, outspoken manager.
+For example, with top-down recognition, if your manager is less vocal about your accomplishments, you'll receive less recognition than someone with a highly visible, outspoken manager.